utcs-scea/KernMLOps/README.md

 ```

 In this case `r` is a dictionary containing a dataframe per key.
-If we want to explore for example the `tlb_misses` for our program
+If we want to explore for example the `dtlb_misses` for our program
 we can do the following:

 ```python3